RoryEvers/make_10/README.md

 #### Test Driven Development

 Features could be tested in the process of building.
 Many display simple text.
 The calculator operates using methods for each operation (detailed below), and these can be tested easily as well.
-Testing is recorded in a separate spreadsheet (Manual_Testing_Spreadsheet.pdf ) that has been included in the docs folder.
+Testing is recorded in a separate spreadsheet. that has been included in the docs folder.
 All tests passed or failed when expected to.

+[Manual Testing Spreadsheet]: .\docs\Manual_Testing_Spreadsheet.pdf

 #### Calculator methods